Rhelli/StayInTouch-Social-Media/README.md

 ## 🔰 The Project Brief

-This is a project included in the Rails module to be completed by students of [Microverse]("https://www.microverse.org/).
+This is a project included in the Rails module to be completed by students of [Microverse](https://www.microverse.org/).

-This project sees us tackle a larger, more 'real-world' task in creating a social media web app with all the functionality we've come to expect from social media websites, namely; friendships, invites, posts, comments and likes.
+This project sees us tackle a larger, more complex and realistic task in creating a social media web app with all the functionality we've come to expect from social media websites - friendships, invites, posts, comments and likes.

-As this project naturally has a larger remit than previous back-end centric projects that have come before, it is split up into 5 major milestones:
+As this project naturally has a larger remit than previous back-end centric projects that have come before, it is split up into <u>5 major milestones</u>:
  1. Data Architecture & Planning
  2. Creation of friendship models & associations
  3. Improving efficiency of mutual friendship generation & handling